DEFRA/future-flood-forecasting-web-portal-importer/README.md

 # Future Flood Forecasting Web Portal Importer

 A Node.js Microsoft Azure function responsible for extracting data from the core forecasting engine and importing it into a staging database prior to transformation for reporting and visualisation purposes.
-Queue storage based triggering is used when importing data for a single location.
+Queue storage based triggering is used when importing data for a single location duriing the previous twenty fours hours.
 Scheduled triggering is used when importing data for multiple locations associated with a display group.

 ## Prerequisites